Únase a nuestra red nacional de mudanzas Conozca más

 Maintaining a calm and methodical approach while working with bees, and avoiding sudden movements or vibrations, can also help reduce aggressive behavior.

-It is common that the bees will be irritated during a move, so it’s smart always to have a smoker, protective gear, and a hive tool available.
+It is common for the bees to be irritated during a move, so it’s smart always to have a smoker, protective gear, and a hive tool available.

 Just because bees are aggressive or better described as defensive, that doesn’t mean that the bees will always be like this or that you have Africanized honey bees.